mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl team search].
+   This command will be replaced in a future release with the mmctl command `mmctl team search <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-team-search>`__.

 Description
     Search for teams based on name.
 Before running this command, see the :ref:`note about {team-name} <team-value-note>`.